mkarzhau/intelligent-learning-assistant/README.md

    - `/add_course <course_name>`: Add a new course to your study plan.
    - `/quiz`: Generate a quiz based on your study materials.
    - `/schedule`: View and manage your study schedule.

+## Deployment on Railway

+To run your bot 24/7 on Railway:

+1. Push your project to GitHub.
+2. Create a new project on [Railway](https://railway.app/), and link your GitHub repository.
+3. Add a file named `Procfile` in the root of your project with the following content:
+    ```
+    python src/bot.py
+    ```
+4. Set up your environment variables (API keys, database connection) in Railway's dashboard.
+5. Deploy your project.

+Railway will automatically run your bot using the command from the `Procfile`.

 ## Contributing